ValentinGenev/graffiti/README.md

 ## To do

 ### Sprint 1
-1. Load messages in payloads of max of 10 messages untill the screen is filled and then load one more;
-2. on scroll load one more payload and continue untill all messages are loaded;

-### Sprint 2
 1. Make sure that poster's message is shown after post;
 2. let the last poster know if there are more new posts between the last rendered post and poster's latest post;
 3. deliver the unloaded posts between the last rendered post and latest poster's post in payloads of max of 10 messages;
 4. make sure that the last payload doesn't show messages that were already rendered.
-5. while delivering the older messages, deliver new posts if any in payloads of max of 10 messages;
+5. while delivering the older messages, deliver new posts if any in payloads of max of 10 messages.